The most delicious soul-warming combination of beans, pasta and tomatoes in a simple but rich Parmesan, pepper-flecked broth.

 3. Into the empty pot, pour the olive oil and saute the garlic and onion over medium heat until fragrant and opaque but not brown.

 4. Place the beans into the pot with the onions and garlic and add water to two inches above the beans.
 Add the crushed or chopped tomatoes.
 Add 1 tbs. of salt.
+If you have a leftover rind of Parmigiano-Reggiano, plop that in now.
 Bring to a boil, then reduce heat and simmer until the beans are tender, about 1 hour 20 minutes (though this can be longer or shorter depending on the beans … taste one for texture – should be creamy but not mushy; if they’ve started splitting, they are definitely done).

 5. When the beans are done, turn off the burner and let the pot sit covered.
 Bring another large pot of salted water to a boil.
 Cook the pasta for only half the time called for on the box.